caffeinated/website/guide/packages/modules.md

     ]);
 }
 ```

-### Locations
-You may configure as many locations for your modules as necessary.
-This is especially useful if you want to split up your "core" modules from optional "add-on" modules as an example.

-The location configuration is found in the `config/modules.php` file under "locations".
-Here you may customize locations as needed.

-By default, the package is configured to store and reference modules from the `app/Modules` directory.

 ### Provided Middleware
 The bundled **Identify Module** middleware provides the means to pull and store module manifest information within the session on each page load.
 This provides the means to identify routes from specific modules.